+PRESSLY STIPULATED HEREIN.

-SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS OR THE EXCLUSION OR LIMITATIONS OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSION MAY NOT APPLY TO YOU.
+SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS OR THE EXCLUSION OR

+LIMITATIONS OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE

+ABOVE LIMITATIONS OR EXCLUSION

+MAY NOT APPLY TO YOU.

-The policy of ELECTROLUX HOME PROPULCTS INC. is to continuously improve its
+The policy of ELECTROLUX HOME PRODUCTS, INC., is to continuously improve its

+products.
+Therefore, ELECTROLUX HOME

+PRODUCTS, INC., reserves the right to

-The policy of ELECTROLUX HOME PRO-DUCTS, INC., is to continuously improve its products.
-Therefore, ELECTROLUX HOME PRODUCTS, INC., reserves the right to change, modify, or discontinue models, designs, specifications, and accessories of all products at any time without notice or obligation to any purchaser.
+PRODUCTS, INC., reserves the right to change, modify, or discontinue models, designs, specifications, and accessories of all products at any time without notice or obligation to any purchaser.

-U.S. EPA EMISSION CONTROL WARRANTY STATEMENT
+U.S. EPA/CALIFORNIA/ENVIRONMENT CANADA EMISSION CONTROL WARRANTY STATEMENT